 9.1.16 LATE ITEM - Nos.
-331-367 (Lot: 21 D/P: 42361, Lot: 100 D/P: 66966) Bulwer Street, corner Fitzgerald Street and Lawler Street, West Perth Proposed Partial Demolition of, and Alterations and Additions to Existing Tavern (Hyde Park Hotel)- State Administrative Tribunal (SAT) Review Matter No. DR 28 of 2009
+331-367 (Lot: 21 D/P: 42361, Lot: 100 D/P: 66966) Bulwer Street, corner Fitzgerald Street and Lawler Street, West Perth -Proposed Partial Demolition of, and Alterations and Additions to Existing Tavern (Hyde Park Hotel)- State Administrative Tribunal (SAT) Review Matter No. DR 28 of 2009

-Ward: South Date: 19 February 2009

-Drocinet Hyde Park, P12 Tile Def PRO0539;

-Precinct: File Ref: 5.2008.106.1

-Attachments: 001 002

-Reporting Officer(s): R Rasiah; T Woodhouse

-Checked/Endorsed by: H Smith; R Boardman Amended by: -
+Ward: South Date: 19 February 2009 Precinct: Hyde Park, P12 File Ref: PRO0539; 5.2008.106.1 Attachments: 001 002 Reporting Officer(s): R Rasiah; T Woodhouse ; Checked/Endorsed by: H Smith; R Boardman Amended by: -

 - (i) RECEIVES the report relating to Nos.
-331-367 (Lot: 21 D/P: 42361, Lot: 100 D/P: 66966) Bulwer Street, corner Fitzgerald Street and Lawler Street, West Perth-Partial Demolition of, and Alterations and Additions to Existing Tavern (Hyde Park Hotel), State Administrative Tribunal (SAT) Review Matter No. DR 28 of 2009; and - (ii) in accordance with the provisions of the Town of Vincent Town Planning Scheme No. 1 and the Metropolitan Region Scheme, the Council APPROVES, as part of the State Administrative Tribunal Review Matter No. DR 28 of 2009, the application submitted by Oldfield Knott Architects Pty Ltd on behalf of the owner Australian Leisure and Hospitality Group Limited for Partial Demolition of, and Alterations and Additions to Existing Tavern (Hyde Park Hotel), at Nos.
-331-367 (Lot: 21 D/P: 42361, Lot: 100 D/P: 66966) Bulwer Street, corner Fitzgerald Street and Lawler Street, West Perth, and as shown on plans stamp-dated 18 February 2009, subject to the following conditions: - (a) all external fixtures, such as television antennas (of a non-standard type), radio and other antennas, satellite dishes, external hot water heaters, air conditioners, and the like, shall not be visible from the street(s), are designed integrally with the building, and be located so as not to be visually obtrusive; - (b) the owner(s), or the applicant on behalf of the owner(s), shall comply with the Town of Vincent Percent for Public Art Policy No. 3.5.13 and the Percent for Public Art Guidelines for Developers, including: - (1) within twenty eight (28) days of the issue date of this 'Approval to Commence Development', elect to either obtain approval from the Town for an Artist to undertake a Public Art Project (Option 1) or pay the Cash in Lieu Percent for Public Art Contribution, of \$30,000 (Option 2), for the equivalent value of one per cent (1%) of the estimated total cost of the development (\$3,000,000); and prior to the first occupation of the development, install the approved public art project, and thereafter maintain the art work;
+331-367 (Lot: 21 D/P: 42361, Lot: 100 D/P: 66966) Bulwer Street, corner Fitzgerald Street and Lawler Street, West Perth Partial Demolition of, and Alterations and Additions to Existing Tavern (Hyde Park Hotel), State Administrative Tribunal (SAT) Review Matter No. DR 28 of 2009; and - (ii) in accordance with the provisions of the Town of Vincent Town Planning Scheme No. 1 and the Metropolitan Region Scheme, the Council APPROVES, as part of the State Administrative Tribunal Review Matter No. DR 28 of 2009, the application submitted by Oldfield Knott Architects Pty Ltd on behalf of the owner Australian Leisure and Hospitality Group Limited for Partial Demolition of, and Alterations and Additions to Existing Tavern (Hyde Park Hotel), at Nos.
+331-367 (Lot: 21 D/P: 42361, Lot: 100 D/P: 66966) Bulwer Street, corner Fitzgerald Street and Lawler Street, West Perth, and as shown on plans stamp-dated 18 February 2009, subject to the following conditions: - (a) all external fixtures, such as television antennas (of a non-standard type), radio and other antennas, satellite dishes, external hot water heaters, air conditioners, and the like, shall not be visible from the street(s), are designed integrally with the building, and be located so as not to be visually obtrusive; - (b) the owner(s), or the applicant on behalf of the owner(s), shall comply with the Town of Vincent Percent for Public Art Policy No. 3.5.13 and the Percent for Public Art Guidelines for Developers, including: - (1) within twenty eight (28) days of the issue date of this 'Approval to Commence Development', elect to either obtain approval from the Town for an Artist to undertake a Public Art Project (Option 1) or pay the Cash in Lieu Percent for Public Art Contribution, of \$30,000 (Option 2), for the equivalent value of one per cent (1%) of the estimated total cost of the development (\$ 3,000,000); and prior to the approval and subsequent issue of a Building Licence for the development, obtain approval for the Public Art Project and associated Artist; and prior to the first occupation of the development, install the approved public art project, and thereafter maintain the art work;

-- (2) in conjunction with the above chosen option; - (aa) Option 1 - prior to the approval and subsequent issue of a Building Licence for the development, obtain approval for the Public Art Project and associated Artist; and
+(2) in conjunction with the above chosen option;

-OR
+(aa) Option 1 -